bobbingwide/oik-clone/README.md

 Features:

 - push content on Update to multiple targets
-- pushes post content and post meta data
+- pushes post content, post meta data and taxonomy terms
 - pushes the attached file, for attachments
 * - maintains relationships: e.g. post_parent and fields referencing other content
 - pull content from other sites in a MultiSite installation
 - compare and update or import from self or a MultiSite site

-oik-clone is dependent on the oik base plugin.
+oik-clone is dependent on the oik base plugin; using the oik-plugin as a library of functions sitting on top of WordPress.
 Both plugins need to be installed and activated on each site.

-This is a prototype solution to address a specific problem - performance comparison and improvement in multiple implementations.
+This solution was developed to address a couple of specific problems
+ - performance comparison and improvement in multiple implementations.
 SEO is not a consideration.
+ -